 Media queries adjust the page layout as per the viewport size.
 This might change from phone to phone.
 For one, content can come stacked in one column, while for other it can come in two equally spaced columns.
 The fonts might be smaller in one and larger in another.

 So which one should you choose to go for?
 This is a tough question indeed!
 Here is a quick breakup of RWD in terms of its pros and cons which would aid you in the decision-making process.

 A mobile-first website is an approach that puts mobile-first.
 It involves the design for smaller screens first and then the enhancement of mobile design for desktops and other big screens.

 This design technique is also known as progressive enhancement.
 This results into a more focused and clean design.
 Once the design is ready for mobile, it is easy to transform it to a PC design but is generally difficult the other way round.

 This configuration makes use of different HTML for different devices, making use of 2 URLs.

 Now that you know the basics of the mobile-first website, let’s know more about the pros and cons of this approach in order to make a well-informed decision.

 Well, the answer to this question to a large extent depends on your business goals.
 A business might choose to maintain both a desktop website and a mobile website or may choose to go smart and have a responsive web design that meets the needs of all devices with a single website.
 This basically is dependent on how big your project is, how much budget do you have allocated and how far you look forward to scaling your business.

 Also Explore: Responsive vs. Adaptive Design.

 If you own a business where you need to update content frequently, a responsive website design would be easier to manage and administer.
-Further, a responsive website design also earned more marks from Google, and thus is highly recommended.
+Further, responsive website design also earned more marks from Google and thus is highly recommended.